Wealth Management Associate Program

 What to Expect

-Once you've joined the WMAP program, you’ll have access to in-class training, including an orientation to Scotiabank’s Wealth Management offerings and core financial planning curriculum that leads to the Qualified Associate Financial Planner (QAFP) designation.
-In this program, your dedicated program manager will provide you with ongoing mentorship, coaching, and development, and will ensure a successful transition out of the program as you launch your career.
+Once you've joined the WMAP program, you’ll have access to in-class training, including an orientation to Scotiabank’s Wealth Management offerings and core financial planning curriculum that leads to the Certified Financial Planner (CFP) designation.
+In this program, your dedicated program lead will provide you with ongoing mentorship, coaching, and development, and will ensure a successful transition out of the program as you launch your career.

 You’ll gain exposure to different streams of Wealth Management and learn how all of these areas contribute to a client’s overall financial strategy.
 Working with wealth advisory teams, you’ll gain practical experience in developing financial plans for clients.